codelassey/cybersecurity-labs/Social_Engineering_Attacks/Lab_Exploring_the_Social_Engineer_Toolkit.md

-To view the content of the XML file, I navigated to the **/root/.set/reports/ folder.** Earlier on after pressing ctrl + c, I was presented with the filename but I forgot to copy it so I check through manually.
+To view the content of the XML file, I navigated to the **/root/.set/reports/ folder.** Earlier on after pressing ctrl + c, I was presented with the filename but I forgot to copy it so I checked through manually.

 ![part2](media/SET/image19.png)